SolDev-HP/EXPerience_Game/README.md

 |   // Deployment address of this should be passed as arg while deploying EXPerience NFT contract
 │
 ├───interfaces
-│   │   ISoulbound.sol            // SBT interface.
-Soulbound can be added to any ERC721/ERC20 contract
+│   │   ISoulbound.sol            // Ignorable (not used in EXPerienceNFT.sol) SBT interface.
+Soulbound can be added to any ERC721/ERC20 contract.
 │   │
-│   └───extensions                //ignore for now ├───kb_contracts                  //ignore for now ├───libs
+│   └───extensions                // ignore for now
+├───kb_contracts                  // ignore for now
+├───libs
 │       BadgeFactory.sol          // Badge SVG generator factory.
 TokenURI generation logic (onchain) │       EthernautFactory.sol      // Ethernaut SVG generator factory.
 TokenURI generation logic (svg code from aleta in EthernauDAO)